Bhagavad Gita Chapter 13 Verse 35 Meaning

 Available in 28 languages

-This verse from Chapter 13 of the Bhagavad Gita highlights a practical insight: They who, by the eye of knowledge, perceive the distinction between the field and its knower, as well as the liberation from the Nature of being, go to the Supreme.
+They who, by the eye of knowledge, perceive the distinction between the field and its knower, as well as the liberation from the Nature of being, go to the Supreme.
+The teaching here extends the chapter's central concern with body and soul.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+The connection between body and soul and nature and spirit that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team